 The game here is to keep making up new terms, so nobody has the time to reflect, wonder, question, and the reason why a massive greenfield of technology innovation yields so few venture firms who can produce returns from it.

 The artificial inflation not unlike the recently discovered significant wine scam in which a Koch brother and many others in the wine industry lost a lot of money, proving how easy it is to artificially blow up the value of an asset class by having just one buyer drive up the price with manmade voodoo.
 Unicorns do not yield a repeatable asset-class strategy.

 3/ Excessive collusion, deal staging, and deal fragmentation have turned venture into a sector with no less than ten levels of embedded risk diversification.
 A game of risk avoidance applied to a sector in need of the alignment of foresight with an entrepreneur predicated on the pursuit of specific risk.
-Hence, more in-depth reporting of the false positives and false negatives by a VC will tell you a mere consequential rather than a causal story of the success of venture.
+Hence, more in-depth reporting of the false positives and false negatives by a VC will tell you a mere consequential rather than a causal story of venture success.

 My point is that more information about the current malfeasance of risk in asset management will not allow you to drive better returns in venture.
-The key to driving better performance of venture is understanding its unique risk-profile, a risk-profile diametrically opposite to the asset-class of private equity most LPs have tucked venture under.
+The key to driving better venture performance is understanding its unique risk profile, a risk profile diametrically opposite to the asset-class of private equity most LPs have tucked venture under.